sandtreader/obtools/README.md

 The simplest way to use the libraries is within the same build system - see the Tupfile in `xmlmesh/server` for an example.
 You just have to name the libraries you are directly dependent on - further dependencies within the libraries are handled automagically.

 If you're using it in a separate project, you probably want to make ObTools a sub-module, then run `obtools/build/init.sh/` at your top-level.
 You'll need to provide a `Tuppath.lua` at the top level to direct the build system to the right paths for both the ObTools libraries and any of your own which are used as dependencies.
+You'll probably want to grab ObTools' `.gitignore` too.

        $ cd myproject
        $ git submodule add git@github.com:sandtreader/obtools.git